hliyan/transmission/README2.md

 ## Writing a React app with vanilla JS, view models and event emitters (no Redux)

+Goal: low overhead, both for the JS runtime and the developer's brain.

 ```javascript
 const Todos = require("todo-service");